CompCogNeuro/sims/ch6/attn/README.md

 There are three *groups* of events shown here, which correspond to a *Neutral* cue (no cue), a *Valid* cue, and an *Invalid* cue.
 There is just one event for the neutral case, which is the presentation of the target object in the left location.
 For the valid case, the first event is the cue presented on the left, followed by a target event with the target also on the left.
 The invalid case has the same cue event, but the target shows up on the right (opposite) side of space.
 The network's activations are not reset between the cue and target events within a group, but they are reset at the end of a group (after the target).
 Thus, residual activation from the cuing event can persist and affect processing for the target event, but the activation is cleared between different trial types.

-* Do `Test Trial` to process the *Neutral* trial, the the Cue / Target sequence for the Valid and Invalid trials.
-You should set the `ViewUpdate` to `Cycle` to see the detailed settling dynamics on the probe trials (The Cue is not shown in detail).
-Go back through the history and note how the network responds to each of the three conditions of the Posner task, as you continue to Step through these cases.
+* Do `Step Trial` to process the *Neutral* trial, the the Cue / Target sequence for the Valid and Invalid trials.
+You should Step by Cycle or review the VCR history and note how the network responds to each of the three conditions of the Posner task, as you continue to Step through these cases.

-* Then, switch to `TstTrlPlot` and do several `Test All` runs to collect some statistics.
-Then click on  `TstStats` table (close any existing such windows and be sure to get the new one -- it regenerates a new table every time so the existing ones will not update).
+* Then, switch to `Test Trial Plot` and do several `Test Run` runs to collect some statistics.
+Then click on  `TrialStats` plot to note the results.

 > **Question 6.7:** How does the influence of the spatial cue affect subsequent processing of the target, in terms of the settling times on each condition?
-Report average data per condition/group from the `TstStats` table.
+Report average data per condition/group from the `TrialStats` table.
 Please also describe the mechanistic reason why you observe changes to the Posner task not just the changes themselves.

 Typical reaction times for young adults (i.e., college students) on this task are roughly: neutral, 370 ms; valid 350 ms; invalid 390 ms, showing about 20 ms on either side of the neutral condition for the effects of attentional focus.
 These data should agree in general with the pattern of results you obtained (the invalid effect is a bit higher), but to fit the data more closely you would have to add a constant offset of roughly 310 ms to the number of cycles of settling for each trial type.
 This constant offset can be thought of as the time needed to perform all the other aspects of the task that are not included in the simulation (e.g., generating a response).
 Note also that one cycle of settling in the network corresponds with one millisecond of processing in humans.
 This relationship is not automatic -- we adjusted the time constant for activation updating (`Act.Dt.VmTau` = 7 instead of the default of 3.3) so that the two were in agreement in this particular model.